 While performing the Brihaspati puja, always wear a yellow dress as the yellow color represents Lord Jupiter himself.
 Thursday is the day dedicated to Brihaspati.
 So, donating materials like gram, jaggery, laddu, yellow clothes, books, and turmeric to poor people on this day offers special blessings from Lord Brihaspati.

 Based on Siddha Dharma, Guru Brihaspati is the lord of every form of knowledge and wisdom.
 Thus, he is the author of many Vedic Sanskrit texts such as Nitishastra, Dharmashastra, Vastushastra, and Brihaspati Smriti.

-In Siddha Dharma, Guru Brihaspati is the creator of two knowledge systems, the Nastika school of thoughts and the Astika school of thoughts.
-Nastika’s school of thoughts is also called Laukika or Vigyana.
+In Siddha Dharma, Guru Brihaspati is the creator of two knowledge systems, the Nastika school of thought and the Astika school of thought.
+Nastika’s school of thought is also called Laukika or Vigyana.
 It is similar to today’s experimental modern science and was founded by Loukya Brihaspati.
 Laukika’s principle believes the matter is the ultimate reality or materiality.
 Concepts beyond the senses are rejected as they do not believe in soul existence.

 So, to spread the theory of Nastika, Lord Brihaspati produce twelve forms of himself, which were:

 - Arthagya Brihaspati,

 - Kamagya Brihaspati,

 - Satark Brihaspati,

 - Duruha Brihaspati,